-- Read the Credibility Principles V1.1: available in English, Spanish, Portuguese and Chinese
+- Read the Summary of feedback on version 1.1, available in Chinese, English, Portuguese and Spanish

 In 2013, ISEAL launched the Credibility Principles, which provide an international reference for defining the foundations of credible practices for sustainability standards.

 We developed the Credibility Principles through an extensive global consultation with the guidance of an international multi-stakeholder Steering Committee.

 In 2019, we carried out a review of the Credibility Principles.
 The findings of the review informed the ISEAL Technical Committee’s decision to revise the Credibility Principles to ensure they remain relevant in our changing sustainability landscape.